plexypay/plexy-ios/MIGRATION.md

 ## 5.3.0
-- The `didComplete` method signature of `AdyenSessionDelegate` has changed.
-You must replace `didComplete(with resultCode: SessionPaymentResultCode, component: Component, session: AdyenSession)` with `didComplete(with result: AdyenSessionResult, component: Component, session: AdyenSession)`.
-Use the `resultCode` inside of the `AdyenSessionResult` if needed.
+- The `didComplete` method signature of `PlexySessionDelegate` has changed.
+You must replace `didComplete(with resultCode: SessionPaymentResultCode, component: Component, session: PlexySession)` with `didComplete(with result: PlexySessionResult, component: Component, session: PlexySession)`.
+Use the `resultCode` inside of the `PlexySessionResult` if needed.

 ## 5.2.0